vern97/Khronos/README.md

 # Khronos

-Senior Project repository for Victoria Rhine, Maksim Stoyanov and Brandon Linton
+This repository is maintained by:

+* Victoria Rhine
+* Maksim Stoyanov
+* Brandon Linton

+We are Computer Science students at Western Oregon University, in the process of completing our senior sequence.
+This repository will contain all information on our capstone project.